aahajj/rijndeal-aes/README.md

 It encrypts the standard input (padding it with spaces, if necessary), and writes the result to the specified cryptofile.
 4. The decryption program is called as follows: `decrypt  password  cryptofile`.
 It decrypts the cryptofile contents and sends the result (padded with spaces, if necessary) to the standard output.
+5. To build the timecop test run the `make test` command.
-5. To clean the project and remove all object files and executables, run the command: `make clean`.
+6. To clean the project and remove all object files and executables, run the command: `make clean`.

 ## Setting up the encryption/decryption buffer